stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 # Data Overview  <a name="data-overview"></a>

-To build out this proof of concept, the client have provided us some sample data.
+To build out this proof of concept, the client provided us some sample data.
 This is made up of images of six different types of fruit, sitting on the landing platform in the warehouse.

-We randomly split the images for each fruit into training (60%), validation (30%) and test (10%) sets.
+We randomly split the images for each fruit into the training (60%), validation (30%), and test (10%) sets.

 Examples of four images of each fruit class can be seen in the image below: